 Read on for everything you need to know about Industry season two.

-The second season was announced in December, according to TV Line, with no news yet regarding the eventual release date on the BBC and HBO.
+The second season was first announced by HBO in December 2020, according to TV Line, following the release of the first season.

 What will happen in Industry season two?